Kana Fukuma: Professional Admission Test

+First attempt (AugustOctober 2022)

 On June 28, 2022, the JSA announced that it had accepted Satomi's application for the Professional Admission Test.
 Satomi was the first woman to be accepted for the test.
 She satisfied the criteria for the test the previous month when she defeated a regular professional in the official tournament play.
 Satomi's test consisted of a best-of-five test match against the five most recently promoted regular professionals with Satomi needing to win three of the five games to be awarded regular professional status as a "Free Class" professional.
 The schedule was for one game to be played a month starting in August 2022, under official game conditions.

 The five professionals Satomi was scheduled to play were Kenshi Tokuda (Game 1), Reo Okabe (Game 2), Mikio Kariyama (Game 3), Tomoki Yokoyama (Game 4) and Akihiro Takada (Game 5).
 The time control for each game was three hours per player which was then followed a byoyomi time control of thirty seconds per move.
 A furigoma was held prior to Game 1 to determine who moved first, and then the first move alternated between players for the remaining games so that Satomi would never move first or second for two consecutive games.
 The games were scheduled to take place at the JSA headquarters in Tokyo and its Kansai Branch in Osaka.
 Game 1 took place on August 18 in Osaka with Tokuda moving first and ultimately winning in 127 moves.
 Game 2 took place in Tokyo on September 22, with Satomi moving first.
 Despite having the advantage of the first move, Satomi lost the game in 132 moves.
 Game 3 took place in Osaka on October 13 with Satomi needing to win to have any chance of being promoted; Satomi lost the game in 103 moves which meant she had failed the test, thus making Games 4 and 5 unnecessary.